BerniAmdan/Cafe-Harmony-Dashboard/README.md

 ## Process
 - Cleaned data by removing duplicates, removing empty spaces, using the Proper function to make the data presentable, and formatting individual data to represent their types.
 - Formulas like Vlookup, Index/Match, and Text according to the dataset
-- Used DAX measures to calculate the number of transactions, total sales, and quantity sold.
+- Used DAX calculated measures to calculate the number of transactions, total sales, and quantity sold.
 - Used PIVOT tables to summarise, analyse, explore, and present data quickly and interactively.
 - Used PIVOT tables to summarise, analyse, explore, and present data quickly and interactively.
 - Implemented slicers and a macro-enabled clear filter button for interactivity.